 Late fees: This is a fee you’ll get hit with if you are late on a payment.
 The majority of lenders have some form of late fee, but some offer a nice grace-period before charging you.
 It’s important to know what kind of late fees you may be facing in the case that you’re ever late on your payments.

-Before diving into selecting a personal loan lender, it’s important to understand what you’ll need so you’re fully prepared.
+Before diving into selecting a personal loan lending partner, it’s important to understand what you’ll need so you’re fully prepared.
 Let’s take a look:

 When applying for a personal loan, your credit score and credit history is everything.
 You will need to know where your credit score falls in the typical ranges (below), and generally what your credit report looks like.
 This, among a few other factors like debt-to-income ratio and income, will determine what kind of rates and terms you’ll be getting from lenders.
 The higher your credit score, the better the terms will be.